Aouidate/Chemoinformatics-compiliation/README.md

 * [ChEMBL](https://www.ebi.ac.uk/chembl/): ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.

+* [COCONUT](https://coconut.naturalproducts.net/) : Natural Products Online is an open source project for Natural Products (NPs) storage, search and analysis.
+The present version hosts COCONUT, the COlleCtion of Open Natural ProdUcTs, one of the biggest and best annotated resources for NPs available free of charge and without any restriction.

 **Tools for descriptors calculation**

 * [Rdkit](https://www.rdkit.org/docs/source/rdkit.Chem.Descriptors.html)